 The Company has a \$350,000 revolving credit facility due in January 2016.
-The revolver is unsecured and has non-financial and financial covenants, including requirements of minimum fixed charge coverage ratios, maximum debt to EBITDA ratios and minimum net worth.
+The revolver is unsecured and has non-financial and financial covenants, including requirements of a minimum fixed charge coverage ratio, a maximum debt to EBITDA ratio and minimum net worth.
 Borrowings under the revolver bear interest based upon LIBOR rates, the Federal funds rate, or the prime rate.
-As of September 30, 2012, the Company had \$40,000 in borrowings outstanding under the agreement, leaving availability of \$310,000.
+As of March 31, 2013, the Company had no borrowings outstanding under the agreement.